- If I’m Single and Working, Should I Purchase Life Insurance?

-A new report “Basic Economic Security Tables for the United States” on family economic security released by the non-profit organization Wider Opportunities for Women (WOW) details the challenges that many Americans face in covering their basic expenses and what type of income it would take to save for their futures.
+A report, Basic Economic Security Tables for the United States, takes on the issue of family economic security.
+It was released by the non-profit organization Wider Opportunities for Women (WOW) and it details the challenges many Americans face in covering their basic expenses and suggest what amount of income would be required to save for a comfortable future.

 “I think these workers and these families clearly are at a greater risk for their ability to obtain these kinds of benefits – disability, life insurance, health insurance,” said Joan Kuriansky, executive director of WOW.

-In today’s economy more and more people are finding themselves in a position where they are not earning enough money.
-That can put the financial future of their families at risk.
-Kuriansky says WOW developed the study to help individuals understand what they need financially to survive so they can best plan a strategy to conquer their short and long term financial needs.Pages: 1 2
+In today’s economy, more and more people are finding themselves in a position where they aren’t earning enough money, and that can put the financial future of their families at risk.
+Kuriansky says WOW developed the study to help individuals understand what they need financially to survive so they can best plan a strategy to conquer their short and long term financial needs.

 - Category: Life Insurance, Top Headlines